 Of course, that’s not all your garden is doing.
 A well-designed and maintained living landscape performs a great many ecological services.
 It provides habitat for pollinators, birds, and other organisms.
 The plants surrounding your home help to keep it comfortable and reduce energy use.
 Plants offer shelter from winds.
 They prevent soil erosion.
 They supply nutrients to millions of species of soil organisms that are vital to the health of the environment.
 And, of course they bring us so much beauty and help to create the welcoming spaces we all love to enjoy.
 Think of your garden as a living ecosystem, because that’s just what it is!
 And think of yourself as an ecosystem manager, doing the important work of keeping the system going.
 Thank you!

 The Willamette Valley Regenerative Landscape Coalition is a Corvallis-based group of landscape professionals and scientists who strive to increase understanding and awareness of the ecological importance of living landscapes, with an emphasis on carbon sequestration.
 We call gardeners “C-Questers,” the unsung superheroes of the environment.
 That’s you and everyone with a bit or a lot of land.
 Together we’re making the world a better place, and as we enjoy creating, managing, and recreating in our gardens we’re also doing vitally important work, usually without even being aware of it.
 We call regenerative landscapes “C-Questers” as well, because densely-planted gardens maximize soil coverage by plants that use the sun’s energy to synthesize food from water and atmospheric carbon dioxide.

 Want to learn more?
-Click HERE to read Part 1 in the Healthy Soil blog series.
+Check out the Healthy Soils blog series.